cromefire/fritzbox-cloudflare-dyndns/README.md

 docker run --rm -it -p 8888:8080 fritzbox-cloudflare-dyndns
 ```

-If you leave `CLOUDFLARE_*` unconfigured, pushing to CloudFlare will be disabled for testing purposes, so try to
+If you leave `CLOUDFLARE_*` unconfigured, pushing to Cloudflare will be disabled for testing purposes, so try to
 trigger it by calling `http://127.0.0.1:8888/ip?v4=127.0.0.1&v6=::1` and review the logs.